Summary

 application • deep - 5

-What does Ibarra's experience teach us about the relationship between education, awareness, and obligation?
+What does Ibarra's experience teach us about the relationship between knowledge and belonging—can you gain wisdom without losing your sense of home?

 reflection • deep